hdShang/arxiv-daily/docs/cs-CV/2025-10-01/papers/251006231v1-cml-bench-a-framework-for-evaluating-and-enhancing-llm-powered-movie.md

 ---
 layout: default
-title: CML-Bench: A Framework for Evaluating and Enhancing LLM-Powered Movie Scripts Generation
+title: "CML-Bench: A Framework for Evaluating and Enhancing LLM-Powered Movie Scripts Generation"
 ---

 # CML-Bench: A Framework for Evaluating and Enhancing LLM-Powered Movie Scripts Generation